Nonexistence of Bigeodesics in Integrable Models of Last Passage Percolation: A geodesic not directed axially hitting the origin is unlikely

 \begin{proof}[Proof of Proposition \ref{p:o1}] Let $h$ be as in the statement of the proposition and fix $n\in \N$ sufficiently large.
-Observe that taking a union bound over all $h$-compatible pairs $(I,J)$ it follows that that
+Observe that by using Lemma \ref{l:sidetoside} and summing over all ($O(n^{2/3})$ many) $h$-compatible pairs $(I,J)$ it follows that

 for some constant $C=C(h)>0$.
 This implies that there exists a deterministic $v\in [-\frac{nh}{100}, \frac{nh}{100}]^2 \cap \Z^2$ such that